 [For more on the sort of "thinking" promoted in Waldorf schools,

 The process by which our thoughts create real spiritual beings — according to Anthroposophical belief — is complex.
 Steiner's teachings are almost always complex.
 He created an aura of near-plausibility by parading his extensive knowledge of esoteric texts, and by weaving mind-blowing elaborations.
 Still, a little calm reflection enables us to see through the flummery.

-According to Steiner, people "create" spiritual realities with their thoughts because thoughts and emotions are disembodied and thus "spiritual."
+According to Steiner, people "create" spiritual realities with their thoughts because thoughts and emotions are disembodied and they are thus "spiritual."
 Spirit interweaves with the merely physical, and actually infuses it everywhere.
 And the reverse is true, in a limited sense: Everything physical has tendrils, as it were, that reach into the spirit realm.